pitpit/digex/README.md

 Digex
 =====

-A sandbox for Silex, by Digitas France
+A Silex sandbox by Digitas France

 For further information, [read the wiki](https://github.com/digitas/digex/wiki).